centreon/centreon-documentation/versioned_docs/version-22.10/migrate/migrate-from-el-to-debian.md

 This procedure only applies if the following conditions are met:

 - You wish to migrate from a 64-bit EL-type OS to Debian 11.
 For instance, if you want to migrate from a CentOS 7 to a Debian 11.
-- Your version of Centreon is 18.10 or newer and you wish to upgrade to Centreon 22.04 (Debian is only supported from version 22.04 on).
+- Your version of Centreon is 18.10 or newer and you wish to upgrade to the latest version of Centreon.
 If you wish to migrate from an older version, [contact the Centreon support team](https://centreon/force.com).

 > If your Centreon platform includes a Centreon redundancy system, please
 > contact [Centreon support](https://centreon.force.com).